Jnaesi/Studywithme/README.md

 ## UX
 ### The Strategy Plane
-*  TheBlog is intended to be a friendly community site for users to create and share their thoughts and discussions with others.
-Users will also be able to find posts created by other users from around the world.
+*  StudyWithMe is intended to be a friendly community site for users to create and share their thoughts and discussions with others.
+Users will also be able to find rooms created by other users from around the world.
 ##### The Sites Ideal User
 * Anyone looking to share their thoughts on different subjects with others
 * Someone looking to expand their knowledge